A team of researchers from Saxion University of Applied Science in Enschede started in 2011 with the SaXcell project.

 Construction and operation of pilot plant of 25 ton/yr start production October 2020

 Turkish partner Ugurlular start building wet spin plant

 Subscribe to our newsletter for the latest news, promotions and deals.

-SaXcell, an abbreviation of Saxion cellulose, is a regenerated virgin textile fibre made from chemical recycled domestic cotton waste.
+SaXcell, an abbreviation of Saxion cellulose, is a regenerated virgin textile fibre made from chemically recycled domestic cotton waste.
 If you are interested in SaXcell and want more information about investing or the product itself.

 Contact us at email@example.com or give us a call (+90) 532 287 18 82

-SaXcell, an abbreviation of Saxion cellulose, is a regenerated virgin textile fiber made from chemical recycled domestic cotton waste.
+SaXcell, an abbreviation of Saxion cellulose, is a regenerated virgin textile fiber made from chemically recycled domestic cotton waste.
 The process to transfer domestic cotton waste into SaXcell fiber is a crucial step in the circular textile chain.